BWV-Dev/bwv-coding-rules/WebCaseStudies.md

-# Case Studies jQuery & JavaScript
+# Case Studies for web programming

 ## Table of Contents